wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 1.3.5 =
+* Charts in overview allow to display data for a selected date range, for example show charts for the current month instead of just the last 14 days.

+= 1.3.4 =
+* Added date filter section to charts to provide a more flexible means of displaying charts for desired date ranges.

 = 1.3.3 =
 * Improved filter form handling.